PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 - **Feature flagging:** The [benefits of feature flags](/blog/feature-flag-benefits-use-cases) include the ability to stagger new feature releases, ship to test groups or specific cohorts, manage feature access, and more.
 PostHog's feature flag product is built-in and tightly integrated with all other products.

-- **Open source:** PostHog is open source and self-hostable via Docker Compose for small event volumes ~ 100k events per month.
+- **Open source:** PostHog is open source and self-hostable via Docker Compose for small event volumes of ~100k events per month.
 See our [open source deployment docs](/docs/self-host/open-source/deployment) for more.

 ### Product analytics